• Skip to primary navigation

 This post may contain affiliate links.
 This blog generates income via ads.

 Making perfect beer brats and onions is a time-honored Wisconsin tradition!
-The practice of cooking brats in beer with onions goes way back to the many German settlers in the area - my family included.
-Make up a big batch for your next get together!
+The practice of boiling brats in beer with onions goes way back to the many German settlers in the area - my family included!
+I'm so excited to share this beloved family recipe with you!

 Three beer brats with onions in buns are on a black serving tray.